Hichki: Marketing

-Hichki premiered on 23 March 2018 with the tagline, "What is life without a few hiccups".
+Release

+Theatrical

+Hichki was initially scheduled to release on 23 February 2018, however it was rescheduled to 23 March 2018 owing to post-exam season for students in India.

 It was released on DVD in the NTSC widescreen format on 8 May 2018.
 The film was screened at the Shanghai International Film Festival on 15 June, the Indian Film Festival of Melbourne on 11 August, the International Film Festival of India in November, and the Giffoni Film Festival in July 2019.
-Malhotra told the Press Trust of India that the festival screenings were an honour for him and an opportunity to boost his career.
-The film was released in theatres in China on 12 October with the title Teacher with Hiccup.
+The film was released in theatres in China on 12 October under the title Teacher with Hiccup.
 It was released in Taiwan as My Teacher with Hiccups on 2 November.

+Home media

-Hichki is available for streaming on Amazon Prime Video and Apple TV+.
+Hichki was made available for streaming on Amazon Prime Video and Apple TV+.